ItsThompson/tictactoe/README.md

  | |_| | (__| || (_| | (__| || (_) |  __/
   \__|_|\___|\__\__,_|\___|\__\___/ \___|
 -----------------------------------------
-A tictactoe game engine where you play against a computer player with a minimax algorithm implementation.
+A tictactoe CLI game where you play against a computer player with a minimax algorithm implementation.
 </pre>